Picovoice/rhino/binding/web/template/README.md

 To obtain a Rhino Worker, we can use the static `create` factory method from the RhinoWorkerFactory.
 Here is a complete example that:

 1. Obtains a Worker from the RhinoWorkerFactory (in this case, English) to listen for commands in the domain of the sample "Pico Clock"
-1. Responds to inferenence detection by setting the worker's `onmessage` event handler
+1. Responds to inference detection by setting the worker's `onmessage` event handler
 1. Starts up the WebVoiceProcessor to forward microphone audio to the Rhino Worker

 E.g.: